 We are witnessing this happening in several areas today.
-Virtual reality (VR) allows us to transport to ourselves to new worlds or consume and interact with information in new ways.
+Virtual reality (VR) allows us to transport ourselves to new worlds or consume and interact with information in new ways.
 Robots and software working alongside humans, nano-bots that could one day be injected into your blood stream to cure you of an illness.
 3D printing tools and new limbs.
 Voice controlling you’re the heating and lighting in your home.
-IBM Watson using AI to help a doctor diagnose you.
+IBM Watson uses AI to help a doctor diagnose you.
 Consider too things such as the internet of everything and big data.

 The blurring of technology and innovation into every part of our lives is becoming the norm.